atif-hussain/CarND-Path-Planning-Project/README.md

 * Frenet.h master utility class, contains functions for finding closest/next waypoint from XY or S, and functions for converting XY to/from Frenet;
 * splines.h borrowed standard utility
 * main.cpp wrapper code to interact with the simulator, trimmed down, moving some code parts elsewhere for modularization.
+* FullLap.jpg screenshot of successful run of a full lap without any incidents.
 * generatePath.h - project rubric function to generate best path for the car; contains internal help functions too (all calculations in meters, and 0.02s units).

- * makeFrenet convert sensor_fusion surrounding car' velocities from x,y to s,d coords.
+-- makeFrenet convert sensor_fusion surrounding car' velocities from x,y to s,d coords.
- * goodLane find the best lane and target speed for it
+-- goodLane find the best lane and target speed for it

   1. generatePath  part1 (line 66-79): update path start coordinates, either car/last_path_end; use both position & direction, to get 2 anchor points
   2. generatePath  part2 (line 81-99): Sense surrounding cars to get tgtSpeed & lane; use lane to pick 3 more anchor points on map